-ndles genower. dered g bewere attlet lost teoffs

-genvices, hinwere

-chool ue to Baker

 Crusaders go 1-1 for Homecoming weekend

 'Saders win first home game; are 2-5 overall

 by Craig Craker

 Crusader News Staff Writer

-It was a standing-room-only crowd out to watch the NNC Crusader men's basketball team try to end their five game losing streak as well as win their first home
+It was a standing-room-only crowd out to watch the NNC Crusader men's basketball team try to end their five game losing streak as well as win their first home game.

 Freshman Josh Cooprider puts up a jump shot from the outside.

 The 'Saders started hot, as the offense looked a lot smarter and more in tune then when we last saw them two weeks ago, as they opened up with a 9-2 lead.
 The 'Saders were swarming on defense as they were everywhere holding Willamette to just 30% shooting from the floor in the first half.
 After a long 3-point bomb from Kelly Herron, NNC found itself in command with a 16-6 lead, with 11:54 remaining in the first half.

 Willamette started to inch its way back into the game with a 9-4 run that cut the lead to 20-15.
-The teams traded baskets for the rest of the half as neither team could pull away, and NNC found themselves leading 36-34 going into Coming out of the gates in the second half, the Crusaders tried to give the sellout crowd something to cheer about with Chad Mitchell, hitting two 3-pointers and Todd Craven adding one of his own, keying a 9-2 run that made it 45-35.
-The 'Saders maintained a ten point lead until about five minrun to cut the lead to 66-59, and then slowly chipped away until with 39.2 seconds remaining they trailed 67-63.

-After a foul shot and a lucky tip-in, NNC somehow only leading 67-66 with 26 seconds to go.
-The entire crowd was on its feet after Detmetiros McBride nailed two clutch free-throws to give the 'Saders a 69-66 lead with just ten seconds to go.
+The teams traded baskets for the rest of the half as neither team could pull away, and NNC found themselves leading 36-34 going into the break.

+Coming out of the gates in the second half, the Crusaders tried to give the sellout crowd something to cheer about with Chad Mitchell, hitting two 3-pointers and Todd Craven adding one of his own, keying a 9-2 run that made it 45-35.
+The 'Saders maintained a ten point lead until about five minutes to go.
+Willamette went on a nailing a jumper at the run to cut the lead to 66-59, and then slowly chipped away until with 39.2 seconds remainthey ing trailed 67-63.
+After a onds to go: The entire crowd was on its feet after Detmetiros McBride nailed two clutch free-throws to give the 'Saders a 69-66 lead with just ten seconds to go.